uchicago-capp-30320/RouteRangers/documentation/architecture-and-deployment.md

 of data in the coming days.

 ### Frontend
-To run the webserver (again make sure you have dependencies installed and `.env` up to date)
+To run the webserver locally (again make sure you have dependencies installed and `.env` up to date)

 Run:
 ```
 cd app/
 python -m manage runserver
 ```

+To deploy the production service, we are using heroku.
+** Note: we applied for heroku education credits to deploy for free to heroku (this is a one time task)